ISCC - Content Identifiers#

 The ISCC is a modern, generic, and open content identifier

-A crucial prerequisite for content-related transactions to succeed in this new and demanding enviroment is the capability to easily address and identify content.
-Yet many industries that deal with digital content do not even have strandard identifiers.
+A crucial prerequisite for content-related transactions to succeed in this new and demanding environment is the capability to easily address and identify content.
+Yet many industries that deal with digital content do not even have standard identifiers.
 There is no existing solution for those industries that deal with short-lived or granular content such as journalism.
-There is also no widely adopted, generic identifier for digital images.
+There is also no widely adopted, standardized identifier for digital images.

-The overhead and costs of manually assigning and tracking identifiers for such contents is prohibitive.
+The overhead and costs of manually assigning and tracking identifiers for such content is prohibitive.
 But there is a solution to the problem: Auto-generated identifiers created algorithmically from the content itself.

-Open and accessible standard identifiers, that are specifically designed to manage digital content are fundamental for blockchain based transactions and sales activities in our increasingly heterogeneous media environment.
+Open and accessible standard identifiers, that are specifically designed to manage small and sometimes transient pieces of digital content are fundamental for transactions and sales activities in our increasingly heterogeneous media environment.

 By using standardized, decentralized, algorithmic identifiers for digital content, all ecosystem participants can engage more efficiently in content-related transactions.

 - Generic content identification (text, images, audio, video)

 - Low management costs

 - Low barrier of entry

 ISCC identifiers are generated algorithmically from the content itself.
 Content files are processed to build the identifier.
 The ISCC does not have to be manually assigned, neither does it have to be carried around or embedded within the content.
 The content itself is the source and authority of the ISCC Code.